Back to School Sale: $100 OFF Sitewide Shop now

 Step 2: Warm Water Rinse

-Once you have reduced the bleeding with the application of the pressure, the next thing is to wash that area to remove the blood that has been collected or clotted around the cut.
-For this, turn the warm water tap on and splash this water on the cut for 30 seconds or until you see no blood.
+Once you have reduced the bleeding with the application of pressure, the next step is to wash the area to remove the blood that has been collected or clotted around the cut.
+For this, turn the warm water tap on and splash the water on the cut for 30 seconds or until you see no blood.

 Step 3: Disinfect the Wound